 English Ivy – Hedera helix

 Have you added a baby or pet to your family?
 Possibly you are getting worried about the germs which can be transmitted through feces.
-A good way to overcome this is simply to have English ivy, an attractive indoor plant which cleans the air.
+A good way to overcome this is simply to have English ivy, an attractive indoor plant that cleans the air.

 Reputed for ingesting formaldehyde and decreasing air-borne mold by 95%, English ivy indoor plant is the ultimate air purifier as per NASA.
 English Ivy includes dense foliage which can successfully help in absorbing widespread indoor pollutants and chemicals.